Christian Values Enrichment Days

 AIM: To use creativity exploring themes and preparing for the end of term service.

 ACTIVITIES: This day is in two halves.
 Pupils take part in teambuilding physical activities which require both mental and physical strength.
-Pupils also learn about their own wellbeing and explore themes such as self identity, positive relationships, healthy eating and mental health.
+Pupils also look at diversity, exploring immigration and the situation for refugees.

 Year 8